Hunting and trapping are NOT permitted by the general public at Kelly Creek Nature Preserve. Please see below for

 The 70 acre “Kelly Creek Preserve” has been restored to native prairie and oak savanna.
 The Preserve is open to the public and has been used by local educators and groups as an educational site to learn more about the Kinni and its watershed.

 The Preserve is located on County Road J in the Town of Kinnickinnic, St. Croix County.
-Access is from a shared private gravel road off of CTH J, approximately ¼ mile east of the bridge over the Kinnickinnic River.
-A Kinnickinnic River Land Trust sign will mark the entrance; however it is tucked back from the main road and may not be immediately visible.
+Access is from a shared private gravel road off of CTH J, approximately 1/2 mile east of the bridge over the Kinnickinnic River.
+A Kinnickinnic River Land Trust sign will mark the entrance of the private road.